ZiyueWang25/ZiyueWang25.github.io/_posts/2022-12-31-Year Reflection.md

 # Remarks

-> Most people overestimate what they can do in one year and underestimate what they can do in ten years. —Bill Gates
+> Most people overestimate what they can do in one year and underestimate what they can do in ten years. — Bill Gates

 I am lucky to have the chance to fully experience 2022 and find my happiness level higher than before.